SWastling/dcmsort/README.md

 See [MIT license](./LICENSE)

 ## Authors and Acknowledgements
-Written by [Stephen Wastling](mailto:stephen.wastling@nhs.net) based on some functions from other applications by by Mark White.
+Written by [Stephen Wastling](mailto:stephen.wastling@nhs.net) using some functions from other applications by by Mark White.